2025 National First Nations Substance Abuse and Addiction Prevention Conference

 Ted Noffs Foundation

-Kieran is a Registered Psychologist who currently manages clinical services and training for all Ted Noffs Foundation programs nationwide.
-Kieran began his work with the Noffs Foundation in 2005 as an Alcohol and Other Drugs Worker and has held numerous positions with the foundation including Management roles of residential services.
+Kieran is a Registered Psychologist who currently leads clinical services and training for all Ted Noffs Foundation programs across Australia.
+He began his career in the youth drug and alcohol sector in 2005 as an Alcohol and Other Drugs Worker and has since held various clinical and management roles within the Foundation’s residential services.

 Emily Chase